-In order to compare the GECKO-A model results with the VBS approach used in Shrivastava et al. (2019), additional simulations were run where the explicit condensation of low volatility biogenic species was replaced by formation of the four surrogate species used in Shrivastava et al. (2019).
-Fig. 7 shows the time evolution of predicted SOA mass with GECKO-A, after replacing the original condensation of low volatility biogenic species by the VBS approach used in Shrivastava et al. (2019) (dashed lines).
-In this test, the VBS modeled SOA mass is well within the range of measured values in the polluted case scenario.
-The VBS version of the box-model is however underestimating SOA mass concentrations in the clean situation, with only $0.5 \mu g m^{-3}$ during daytime compared to the measured 0.6 to $2.5 \mu g m^{-3}$ range.
-Like in Shrivastava et al. (2019), exposure of the background air mass to the urban increased oxidative capacity increases VBS predicted SOA mass by almost 400%, which explains how the VBS can reach the higher polluted case SOA mass.
+In order to compare the GECKO-A model results with the VBS approach used in Shrivastava et al. (2019), additional simulations were run where the explicit condensation of lowvolatility biogenic species was replaced by the formation of the four surrogate species used in Shrivastava et al. (2019).
+Figure 7 shows the time evolution of predicted SOA mass with GECKO-A after replacing the original condensation of low-volatility biogenic species by the VBS approach used in Shrivastava et al. (2019) (dashed lines).
+In this test, the VBS modeled SOA mass is well within the range of measured values in the afternoon for the polluted case scenario.
+The VBS version of the box model does, however, underestimate SOA mass concentrations in the clean situation, with only $0.5 \,\mu g \,m^{-3}$ during daytime compared to the measured 0.6 to $2.5 \,\mu\text{g}\,\text{m}^{-3}$ range.
+Like in Shrivastava et al. (2019), exposure of the background air mass to the urban increased oxidative capacity increases VBS-predicted SOA mass by almost 400%, which explains how the VBS can reach the higher polluted case SOA mass.
 Figure 7 also depicts the predicted SOA mass if SOA aging is not included in the VBS model (dotted lines).
-Shrivastava et al. (2019) reported that SOA aging does not have a strong effect in their simulations, which is not the case when applied in the box-model.
-In our simulation without aging processes, the polluted case SOA mass concentration drops below 1 $\mu g m^{-3}$ .
-However in the clean case scenario, the SOA mass concentration only decreases by approximately 10% when SOA aging is removed.
-This means that SOA aging becomes more important in the ground case scenario when the air mass is exposed to high OH concentrations that were not seen by the model run by Shrivastava et al. (2019): their maximum OH concentrations reach $2 \times 10^6$ molec cm-3 while our maximum OH concentration reach $1.6 \times 10^7$ molec cm-3.
+Shrivastava et al. (2019) reported that SOA aging does not have a strong effect on their simulations, which is not the case when applied in the box model.
+In our simulation without aging processes, the polluted case SOA mass concentration drops below $1.3 \,\mu g \,m^{-3}$ in the afternoon.
+However, in the clean case scenario, the SOA mass concentration only decreases by approximately 10% when SOA aging is removed.
+This means that SOA aging becomes more important in the ground case scenario when the air mass is exposed to high OH concentrations that were not seen by the model run by Shrivastava et al. (2019); their maximum OH concentrations reach 2×10^6 molec. cm-3, while our maximum OH concentrations reach 1.6×10^7 molec. cm-3.

 Figure 11.
-Contribution of primary hydrocarbons categories to GECKO-A modeled SOA mass for the clean (left panel) and polluted case (right panel).
+Contribution of primary hydrocarbon categories to GECKO-A modeled SOA mass for the clean (a) and polluted (b) cases.

 Figure 11 and Table 2 attribute sources of SOA according to the GECKO-A explicit simulation and the VBS approach.
-In the clean case scenario, GECKO-A attributes most of SOA mass to monoterpene oxidation products (60% at 2pm).
-The remainder is attributed to isoprene SOA, with condensation of low volatility compounds contributing in the same proportion as reactive uptake (19% and 21% respectively).
-In Shrivastava et al. (2019), monoterpene oxidation products account for 45% of SOA sources in the airborne plume.
-With their VBS applied to the ground situation, 31% of SOA is attributed to monoterpenes at 2pm, half of the proportion predicted by the GECKO-A explicit approach.
-Like in the 3D model calculation, the VBS in the
+In the clean case scenario, GECKO-A attributes most of SOA mass to monoterpene oxidation products (65 % at 14:00 LT).
+The remainder is attributed to isoprene SOA, with condensation of low-volatility compounds contributing in the same proportion as reactive uptake (17% and 18%, respectively).
+In Shrivastava et al. (2019), monoterpene oxidation products account for 45 % of SOA sources in the airborne plume.
+With their VBS applied to the ground situation, 28 % of SOA is attributed to monoterpenes at 14:00 LT, approximately half of the proportion predicted by the GECKO-A explicit approach.
+Like in the 3D model calculation, the VBS in the box model attributes the remainder of background SOA mass mostly to the reactive uptake of isoprene oxidation products (53% of total SOA).